Managing Expectations in mining oil and gas

 Currently, Tullow has provided a total of 30 boreholes to the residents of Turkana County to provide clean water for human and livestock consumption.

-Many Kenyans are excited by the news that Kenya will soon join 6 other African Oil Producing countries.
+Many Kenyans are excited by the news that Kenya will soon join six (6) other African oil producing countries.
 The outstanding question is whether the country will avoid the resource curse unlike those other countries.

-Members of the Civil Society asked Tullow Oil to share how community reactions influence its business.
+Members of the Civil Society asked Tullow Oil to share how community reactions against mining oil and gas companies influence its business.